jmchilton/writing/userguide/sections/galaxyp_101.rst

 Galaxy-P 101 - Building Up and Using a Proteomics Workflow
 ============================================================

-This section is largely based on the `Galaxy 101 <https://main.g2.bx.psu.edu/u/aun1/p/galaxy101>`_ maintained at Penn State.
+This section is heavily inspired by the `Galaxy 101 <https://main.g2.bx.psu.edu/u/aun1/p/galaxy101>`_ maintained at Penn State by the `core Galaxy team <http://wiki.galaxyproject.org/GalaxyTeam>`.

 In this walkthrough we will introduce you to basics of Galaxy-P: